-As part of its internal control monitoring activities, Sumitomo Chemical has established a dedicated organization within the company to conduct internal audits, in addition to audits by the Corporate Auditor and Financial Statement auditors.
+As part of its internal control monitoring activities, Sumitomo Chemical has established a dedicated organization within the company to conduct internal audits, in addition to audits by the Audit & Supervisory Board Members and Financial Statement auditors.
 The Internal Control & Audit Department conducts internal audits for all matters related to the execution of operations by the company and its Group companies, and dedicated audit teams for the Responsible Care Department conduct Responsible Care auditing from the perspective of safety, health and environment, and quality throughout the life cycle of chemical products.
-Internal audits and Responsible Care audits are coordinated with each other as needed.
-In case any serious matter relating to internal controls is found, the matter will be promptly reported to the Executive Officer of relevant reporting line and the Board of Corporate Auditors (or in the event of a finding concerning senior management, to the Board of Corporate Auditors and the Executive Director of the Compliance Committee).
+The appointment of the General Manager of Internal Control and Audit Department and Responsible Care Department are both matters to be resolved by the Board of Directors.

-1 Internal Audits Department Conducting the Audits Internal Control & Audit Department Objective of Internal Audit Evaluate whether internal controls are in place, operating, and functioning appropriately from various perspectives, including maintaining the effectiveness and efficiency of operations, ensuring the reliability of financial reporting, and complying with relevant laws and statutes in all business activities Audit Cycle In principle, once every 2-5 years for each separately audited unit Sharing of Audit Results and Status of Improvements Reported to the Internal Audit Liaison Meeting (Helc regularly, four times a year, attended by Standing Corporate Auditors and a number of departments including the Legal Department, the Human Resources Department, the Accounting Department, and the planning &amp; coordination offices of each business sector) Reported to the Internal Control Committee (Helc regularly, three times a year)
+In case any serious matter relating to internal controls is found, the matter will be promptly reported to the Executive Officer of relevant reporting line and the Board of Audit & Supervisory Board Members (or in the event of a finding concerning senior management, to the Board of Audit & Supervisory Board Members and the Executive Director of the Compliance Committee).

-2 Responsible Care Audits Department Conducting the Audit Teams of dedicated auditors from the Responsible Care Department Objective of Internal Audit Evaluate whether internal controls relating to securing safety, health and environment, as well as maintaining and improving quality for all chemical products over their lifecycle, are in place, operating, and functioning appropriately.
+1 Internal Aud its Department Conducting the Audits Internal Control & Audit Department Objective of Internal Audit Evaluate whether internal controls are in place, operating, and functioning appropriately from various perspectives, including maintaining the effectiveness and efficiency of operations, ensuring the reliability of financial reporting, and complying with relevant laws and statutes in all business activities Audit Cycle In principle, once every 2-5 years for each separately audited unit Sharing of Audit Results and Status of Improvements Reported to the Internal Audit Liaison Meeting (Held regularly, four times a year, attended by Standing Audit & Supervisory Board Members and a number of departments, including the Internal Control & Audit Department, the Responsible Care Department, the Legal Department, the Human Resources Department, the Accounting Department, and the planning & coordination offices of each business sector) After reporting at the Internal Control Committee (held three times a year), the report is reported to the Board of Audit & Supervisory Board Members and the Board of Directors.
+2 Responsible e Care Audits Department Conducting the Audit Teams of dedicated auditors from the Responsible Care Department Objective of Internal Audit Evaluate whether internal controls relating to securing safety, health and environment, as well as maintaining and improving quality for all chemical products over their lifecycle, are in place, operating, and functioning appropriately.
 Audit Cycle In principle, once every 1-3 years for each separately audited unit Sharing of Audit Results and Status of Improvements Reported internally as necessary Reported to the Responsible Care Committee (Held regularly, once a year)

-Basic Policy for Enhancement of the Internal Control System
+Our Website : Basic Policy for Enhancement of the Internal Control System